virtual-labs/exp-design-synchronous-fsm-iitkgp/experiment/theory.md

 # Theory:

+A synchronous Finite State Machine (FSM) is a digital circuit where state transitions are controlled by a central clock signal, occurring only at precise moments like a clock's rising or falling edge.
+These FSMs use flip-flops to store the current state, and their behaviour is defined by the current state and any new inputs.

+### Key characteristics
+- **Clock-controlled:**

+Transitions between states are synchronized to a global clock signal, ensuring orderly and predictable operation.

+- **Flip-flops:**

+State memory is held in registers (typically flip-flops) that update their values only on the triggering edge of the clock signal.

+### Two types of FSMs:

+- ***Moore:*** Outputs are determined solely by the current state.
+- ***Mealy:*** Outputs are determined by both the current state and the current inputs.

 To design a synchronous finite state machine, following steps are followed.

 1. Word Statement of The Problem
 2. Design State Diagram
 3. Design State Table